 If your session requires these types of interactions, there are several options available to you.

-|Support and Training||Full support by TLS:
+|Support and Training||Minimal support by ITS:||Full support by TLS:

 Create a support request at the TLS Support Portal.

 |Accessibility||Live captioning available.
 Screen readers supported.
 Automatic transcripts.||Live captioning available.
 Automatic transcripts.
 Keyboard accessibility.
 Multi-spotlight and multi-pinning.|